oleantus/skype4-ports/README.md

     # echo 'compat.linux.osrelease=2.6.18' >> /etc/sysctl.conf

 Note that it's necessary to have enabled LBC before you can install `net-im/skype4` port.
 Read for further details the corresponding Chapter 11.
 Linux Binary Compatibility of the FreeBSD Handbook.

+As Skype depends on linprocfs(5), check if it can be loaded and mounted by running:

+    # kldload linprocfs
+    # mount -t linprocfs linproc /compat/linux/proc

+If it works, add this line in /etc/fstab

+    linproc       /compat/linux/proc      linprocfs       rw      0       0

 You will need to merge the skype4-ports into your /usr/ports.
 Now you are ready to install `net-im/skype4`.